 Possible shots fired at Trump rally, Trump rushed away by Secret Service; Trump is safe, officials say

-Possible shots were fired at Trump's rally in Butler, Pennsylvania on Saturday.
+Former President Donald Trump was rushed offstage after possible shots were fired at his rally in Butler, Pennsylvania, on Saturday.

+The Secret Service says Trump is now safe, and his campaign says he is being checked at a local hospital.

 Reporters heard numerous shots and Secret Service rushed the stage.
 Video captured by CBS News shows Trump touching his ear and then crouching to the ground.
 Some blood could be seen on his face.